U.S.-led forces conduct 20 air strikes against Islamic State

 In Iraq, U.S. and partner nations conducted 14 air strikes, mostly targeting areas in the oil-producing north of the country controlled by Islamic State.

-Four air strikes near al-Qaim destroyed checkpoints, armoured vehicles, bunkers, fortifications and a tactical unit, the U.S. military said.
+Four air strikes near al-Qaim destroyed checkpoints, armored vehicles, bunkers, fortifications and a tactical unit, the U.S. military said.
 Others were directed at Islamic militants targets near Kirkuk, Samarra, Tal Afar and Falluja.

 Two air strikes near Mosul destroyed 11 bunkers, nine heavy weapons, a vehicle and hit two Islamic State units, Centcom said.